Fredrik00/second.pytorch/README.md

 ONLY support python 3.6+, pytorch 1.0.0+.
 Tested in Ubuntu 16.04/18.04.

+## Additions after fork
+This code has been used as part of testing on pre-training using simulated data and fine-tuning using real data.
+Some additions have been made to support our experimentation:
+- By default our configurations expects the datasets to exist under /notebooks/DATA.
+If using a docker container for SECOND, this directory containing DATA can simply be mounted to the cointainer as /notebooks.
+- Training and evaluation now uses the training files stored with the dataset, rather than included with this code.
+- Evaluation now supports sequantially evaluating all stored checkpoints using --eval_all=True.
+- Includes shell scripts for more easily starting training or evaluation using our standard setup using train.sh for training, trainval.sh for training followed by evaluation or eval.sh for evaluation.
+Inputs to these scripts are name of config file used and name of model saved (by default under /notebooks/second_models).
+For example when training using cars.config this could be ./trainval.sh cars cars_test.
+- Added support for online inference using online_inference.py.
+If used in a loop, SECOND can restore a checkpoint once and be feed files for inference (or binary lidar matrices, calibration matrices and image shape directly from for example a ROS callback) directly without preprocessing a datset first and generate output labels.
+- Added support for drawing 3D boudning boxes of inference using show_predictions_2d.py.
+The code first performs inference, then uses the generated annotations to draw images and save them under /notebooks/second_output/images (must create empty folder first) when provided with the binary lidar matrices, calibration matrices and image shape.

 ## News

 2019-1-20: SECOND V1.5 released!
 See [release notes](RELEASE.md) for more details.